davidsteng/jd-group-1335-Frederick_Douglass/README.md

    - Clicking on a word in the novel does not properly return word information for loading audio and definition
    - Window and text is scaled to font not percent of screen leading to small text and icons on larger monitors

-## Version 0.2.0
+## Version 0.4.0

 ### Features
-   - Home screen reorganized into two portions: The Narrative of the Life of Frederick Douglas and the background
-   - Biography and gallery added to the background portion of the book
-   - Words are able to be clicked on and recognized within the text
-   - Clicking on words brings up a popup with the word definition
+   - Clicking on the question mark within a target words pop-up screen now opens up the quiz screen
-   - Chapter buttons added to map respective chapters for navigation through the novel
+   - The quiz screen provides the user with the definiiton of the word they selected, the correct answer, and options to submit

 ### Bug Fixes
-   - Image sources changed to correctly link to general folder within src to be properly accessed
-   - Changed the font and image sizes to be in respect to a portion of the screen size allowing text to properly load on larger and smaller screens
+   - Additional words added to the csv file which contain all words and definitions
+   - Word aspect ratio of pages fixed and remaining audio files parsed and uploaded to the deliverable

 ### Known Issues
-   - Not all word definitions are loaded into the system due to late access to Part 1 definitions
+   - Clicking on a word in the text should pause the audio reading of the chapter
+   - Gold and Silver stars should be correctly formatted onto thee quiz screen instead of overlapping
+   - Quiz screen UI can be improved to be more streamlined for user experience

 ## Version 0.3.0